XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## List of Admin Commands ##

+Admin commands are only available if you [connect to `rippled`](#connecting-to-rippled) on a host and port that the config file identifies as admin.
+(By default, the commandline client uses an admin connection.)

 * [`can_delete` - Allow online deletion of ledgers up to a specific ledger](#can-delete)
 * [`connect` - Force the rippled server to connect to a specific peer](#connect)
 * [`consensus_info` - Get information about the state of consensus as it happens](#consensus-info)